Bofors 57 mm Naval Automatic Gun L/70: Mark 2

 The Mark 2 was an improved variant of the gun designed in 1981.
 It featured a slightly higher rate of fire of 220 rounds per minute, had a lighter weight, and utilized a new servo drive/servomechanism system which compensates for barrel oscillations during firing, increasing the hit probability.
 According to Bofors, the new servo system allowed the Mark 2 to be both accurate and agile enough for use against sea skimming anti-ship missiles and that it could put more explosives into a surface target within a thirty-second window than any naval gun with a calibre smaller than 100 mm.
 The Mark 2 gun is fitted with a 40-round ready-use gun-magazine with four vertical 10-round compartments.
 There are also cassettes inside the mounting for 80 more ready to use rounds (120 rounds total in the mounting).
 Ammunition is hoisted manually into the mounting using two manual-hoists which feeds from the ammunition-room below the mounting.
 Bofors claims that with 120 ready rounds the system can sufficiently engage 1 to 2 surface targets and 4 sea skimming missiles.

 To remove weight from the design, the Mark 2 variant omitted the water-cooling used on the Mark 1.
 This meant a lighter barrel and gun mount.
 According to Bofors, water-cooling was not needed for the modern missions the Mark 2 was used for.
-Bofors even recommended that watercooling be removed from older mountings.
+Bofors even recommended that water-cooling be removed from older mountings.
 The Mark 2 gun barrel was also forged from monobloc steel to help with heat-wear from the lack of water-cooling.
 The Mark 2 mounting originally also had room for a gun operator, however, the compartment was too narrow for practicality and the wind-shield proved to be a source for radar-reflections, and was quickly replaced by a TV-camera.